marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

   },
 ```

-Within the template where we check, if the welcome stage has to be shown or the quiz actually started and we want to show the question instead, we are using the `stage` for evaluation.
+Within the template where we check if the welcome stage has to be shown or the quiz started and we want to show the question instead, we are using the `stage` for evaluation.
 But the `stage` is now part of the store.
 And before looking up `stage` in the store we would have to check if the store is initialized.
 To avoid this, we are introducing another computed property `stage`.
 This helps not being forced to check if the store can be used so far.

 ```javascript
 // Quiz.vue